hpcc-systems/HPCC-Kube/README.md

 [Helm Charts for HPCC Systems Cluster](charts/README.md) Mainly two charts:
 - hpcc-dp: deploy a cluster with Deployments/EFS.
-EFS can be turn off so the cluster can be deployed in local environment
+EFS can be turned off so the cluster can be deployed in local environment
 - hpcc-ss: deploy a cluster with StatefulSets/EBS